 This post shows students and new users step to play DVD or watch videos on Ubuntu Linux.

 Out of the box, Ubuntu won’t play your encrypted or protected DVDs – since most DVDs are protected anyways.
-To play DVDs, you need to have the right codecs installed.
+To play DVDs, you need to have the correct codecs installed.

-A codec is a piece of software that allows applications to read a video or audio format.
-If Ubuntu Linux doesn’t find the right codecs, it won’t play the DVD or play the encoded videos.
+A codec software allows applications to read a video or audio format.
+If Ubuntu Linux doesn’t find the right codecs, it won’t play the DVD or the encoded videos.

-Certain videos and DVDs are protected.
-Protected content prevents you from copying or playing them unless you have extra software to handle the copy protection.
+Specific videos and DVDs are protected.
+Protected content prevents you from copying or playing them unless you have extra software to protect copy.

 Ubuntu doesn’t have it installed by default.